typicode/katon/README.md

 When adding a server, you can access it by its URL `http://app.ka`.
 But you can also use subdomains (e.g. `http://foo.app.ka`, `http://bar.app.ka`, ...).

+If you want to map a server to a subdomain, let's say `api.app.ka`, simply use `katon add <cmd> api.app`.

 ## xip.io

 katon is also fully compatible with [xip.io](http://xip.io/) service.